top of page

 FAQs - Inside Mount

-• Shutters for hurricane protection are outside mounting products.
+• Shutters for hurricane protection are exterior wall mounting products.

-• Proceeding installing outside mounting as inner mounting products will endanger the lives of those who attempt to take shelter during a hurricane disaster.
+• Proceeding installing for exterior wall mounting, as interior wall mounting products will endanger the lives of those who attempt to take shelter during a hurricane disaster.

-• Our hurricane protection products are strictly outer mounting structures, which means they have to be installed outside the opening and around the wall according to the mechanism they are built and the requested method they must be installed to accomplish the Florida Building Code rules of safety.
+• Our hurricane protection products are strictly exterior wall mounting structures, which means they have to be installed outside the opening and around the opening, on the wall, not interfering with the window, door, or any other structure installed within the opening, and installed according to the mechanism they are built, with the requested method they must be installed to accomplish the Florida Building Code rules of safety regulations.

-• Such a fact must be backed up with a Notice of Acceptance, stating that your products are up to the task and ready to be used at any moment.
+• Such a fact must be backed up with a Notice of Acceptance (A DBPR Registry), stating that your products are up to the task and ready to be used at any moment.

-• Accordion shutters, roll-down shutters, panels, between others, are designed for outside usage only and cannot be installed at the inner side of any opening.
+• Accordion shutters, roll-down shutters, panels, between others, are designed for exterior usage only and cannot be installed at the interior side of any opening that contain an exposed structure.

-• Just ask your selves, what about the window/door that is still outside?
+• Just ask your selves, what about the window/door.
+Is it still exposed to harsh weather?

-• Inside mounting products are merely decorative, and do not represent a valid protection as windows and entrances get exposed to the high air velocities during weather natural disasters such as hurricanes.
+• Interior mounting products are merely decorative, and do not represent a valid protection as windows and entrances get exposed to the high air velocities during hurricane level disasters.

 Do aluminum shutters resist the coast's salty wind?